-BREAKING: DR. PETER KEEGAN CHARGED WITH MURDER
+BREAKING: Dr. Peter Keegan Charged With Murder

 Peter & Susan Keegan

-The startling news was revealed Thursday afternoon with the preliminary posting of Friday's court calendar showing that Keegan will be arraigned at 9am Friday morning in Department B before Judge Ann Moorman.
+The startling news was revealed Thursday afternoon with the posting of Friday's court calendar showing that Keegan will be arraigned at 9am Friday morning in Department B before Judge Ann Moorman.

 Mrs. Keegan was found dead in the couple's South Ukiah home on November 10, 2010.
 Peter Keegan, a long-time Ukiah general practitioner whose patients were a virtual Who's Who of liberal Ukiah, said his wife of thirty years, and the mother of the couple's two sons, had fallen in the bathroom adjoining her bedroom and struck her head with sufficient force to kill herself.
 Keegan told police his wife had been under the combined influence of alcohol and prescription drugs.